The Life Sciences Law Review: Thailand

 Studies of animals are governed by the Animals for Scientific Purposes Act BE 2558 (2015).
 The implementation and enforcement of this Act is carried out by the Supervisory and Promotional Committee on the Use of Animals for Scientific Purposes.
 This Act aims to raise awareness about the ethics of, and impose certain ethical standards on, animal testing, as well as to ensure that the testing will be carried out under proper standards, implementation and monitoring.

 The Supervisory and Promotional Committee on the Use of Animals for Scientific Purposes issued a notification determining ethics for the use of animals for scientific purposes.
-The ethics set forth under this notification clearly promote the value of life of animals, and clearly specify that the use of animals for scientific purposes can be undertaken only when the users have thoroughly considered that the experiment in question shall be for the maximum benefits in respect to the development for mankind, academic progress, or both.
-After the end of a scientific experiment, the animal subjects shall be put to death in a peaceful manner to ensure animal welfare and humane treatment.7
+The ethics set forth under this notification clearly promote the value of life of animals, and clearly specify that the use of animals for scientific purposes can be undertaken only when the users have thoroughly considered that the experiment in question shall be for the maximum benefits in respect of the development for mankind, academic progress, or both.
+After the end of a scientific experiment, the animal subjects shall be put to death in a peaceful manner to ensure animal welfare and humane treatment.6

 iii Clinical trials